 Driving a manual transmission car requires a simple series of motions that, once learned, become so ingrained as to become automatic.
-As a bonus, learning advanced techniques with a manual transmission can significantly increase your control of your car and your confidence on the road.
+As a bonus, learning advanced techniques with a manual transmission can significantly increase your control of your car and confidence on the road.

 For a long time, remembering how to drive a stick shift was a necessary skill.
 In the beginning days of the automobile, old-fashioned transmissions were ubiquitous.
 The manual transmission managed to be known as the “standard” transportation.
 They were favored for their reliability, fuel efficiency, and sporty touch.
-Begin with your car parked on a flat surface, preferably one without any restrictions you might hit–a vacant parking lot is perfect.
+Begin with your car parked on a flat surface, preferably one without any restrictions you might hit–a empty parking lot is perfect.
 The parking restraint should be engaged, the transmission in neutral, your best foot should be on the brake, and the engine off.
 This is where we’ll begin the process.

 How to Drive Stick Manually

 New to the stick-shift game?
 Don’t be intimidated!
 It’ll take less experience than you think to master the hand-operated transmission, and quickly you’ll be rolling on your own.
-But ere you attempt to drive a hand-operated -transmission vehicle, there are six basic questions to do that will significantly increase how fast you’ll learn and wherewith safe you are during the process:
+But are you attempt to drive a hand-operated -transmission vehicle, there are six basic questions to do that will significantly increase how fast you’ll learn and wherewith safe you are during the process:

 - Once you’re in the driver’s position, make sure the vehicle’s pressure brake is on.